Courses & events

 We have planned a comprehensive programme of digital provision (workshops, events, small group and individual consultations) for AY20/21.
 All Postgraduate Researchers will be able to access the full range of IAD provision whether they are on campus, in Edinburgh or elsewhere.

-All workshops and events running in Semester one of AY20/21 will be delivered digitally and we will review semester two provision nearer the time and following the latest government guidelines relating to Covid-19.
+All workshops and events running in academic year AY20/21 will be delivered digitally and this will be continuously reviewed following the latest government guidelines relating to Covid-19.
 Please see below for frequently asked question.

 How do I attend a digital workshop?